-CRISIS RESOLUTION: The highest priority level is reserved for people in emergent circumstances that require immediate intervention, or will require it shortly.
+CRISIS RESOLUTION: The highest priority level is reserved for people in emergent circumstances who require immediate intervention or will require it shortly.
 Often, the situations that meet this category’s criteria arise suddenly (e.g., the death of a caregiver).
 Crisis Resolution is for people who are:

 - Homeless or will be homeless within 30 days

 - At a serious risk of causing physical harm to others

 - Living with a caregiver who is unable to provide adequate care due to the caregiver’s impaired health

 CRISIS PREVENTION: This category is for people with an urgent need who are in deteriorating circumstances that put them in danger of meeting one or more Crisis Resolution criteria within 1 year.
 Crisis Prevention priority also includes people who have caregivers over age 65.
 Because age alone is not always a good predictor of the need for services, priority recommendations and determinations should address risk for the Crisis Resolution category within a year when that is the case, as well as the age of the caregiver.
 The Crisis Prevention category is also appropriate in situations where less intense intervention or support, provided sooner, might delay or eliminate the need for a more extensive service in the future.